Skip to Main Content

 The following can reduce your chances of getting cystitis in the future:

-• keep clean (but overwashing especially with perfumed products can damage the skin and allow germs to multiply)
+• keep clean (but overwashing especially with perfumed products can damage the skin and allow germs to multiply).
+Avoid perfumed soap or shower gels.

 • after going to the toilet always wipe yourself from front to back to avoid the germs from your bowel reaching the bladder